 These terms can be somewhat confusing since they are based upon different starting points.
 Fertilization age is a framework of time based upon the point of view of the unborn child.
-The gestational (or menstrual) age timeline begins two weeks earlier at the last menstrual period, and is figured from the point of view of the mother.
+The gestational (or menstrual) age timeline begins two weeks earlier at the mother’s last menstrual period and is figured from her point of view.
 The framework most often used in discussions about the development of the unborn child is gestational age.

 On the very first day, the first four cell divisions take place as the zygote travels down the mother’s Fallopian tubes towards the uterus, all the while being nourished and protected by the mother’s body.

-At four weeks, his muscles are developing.
+At 4 weeks, his muscles are developing.
 His arm and leg buds are visible, and his first neocortical cells appear.
 The neocortex is the seat of complex thinking and reasoning, a feature present in no other mammal.
-He has grown in size by a factor of 10,000 since fertilization, and is now 6 to 7 millimeters long (about ¼ inch).
+He has grown in size by a factor of 10,000 since fertilization and is now 6 to 7 millimeters long (about ¼ inch).
 Blood flows in the baby’s veins, separate from his mother’s blood.

-At six weeks, the baby’s heart energy output is an incredible 20% that of an adult’s.
+At 6 weeks, the baby’s heart energy output is an incredible 20% that of an adult’s.
 Her cartilage skeleton is completely formed and ossification (bone formation) begins.
 The umbilical cord has developed.
 Her brain coordinates voluntary movement of muscles and the involuntary movement of organs.
 Reflex responses are present.

 At around 43 days, the baby’s brain waves can be recorded.

 At 7 weeks, his lips are sensitive to touch, and his ears resemble his family’s pattern.
 The first fully developed neurons (nerve cells) appear on the top of his spinal cord, beginning the construction of the brain stem, which regulates vital functions such as breathing, the heartbeat, and blood pressure.

-At eight weeks, the pre-born baby is well-proportioned, about 1½ inches long and 1/30 of an ounce in weight.
+At 8 weeks, the pre-born baby is well-proportioned, about 1½ inches long and 1/30 of an ounce in weight.
 All organs are present, complete, and functioning (except the lungs).
 Her heart beats sturdily.
 Her stomach produces digestive juices, her liver makes blood cells, and her kidneys are functioning.
 Her taste buds are forming and her unique fingerprints are being engraved.
 Her eyelids and the palms of her hands are sensitive to touch.
 Of the 45 total generations of cell replication that will take place by mature adulthood, fully two-thirds (30) have already taken place.
-She now consists of about one billion cells, and contains more genetic information than every word communicated by every human being who has ever lived since the beginning of the human race.2
+She now consists of about one billion cells, containing more genetic information than every word communicated by every human being who has ever lived since the beginning of the human race.3

-By the end of the first trimester (twelve weeks, the point at which most abortions are done), vigorous activity shows the baby’s distinct personality.
-Their sleep patterns differ; some babies hiccup constantly, others may cry.
+By the end of the first trimester (12 weeks, the point at which most surgical abortions are done), vigorous activity shows the baby’s distinct personality.
+Sleep patterns differ; some babies hiccup constantly, others may cry.
 The baby can kick, turn over, curl and fan her toes, make a fist, open her mouth and press her lips tightly together, and practice breathing.

 Fetal Development and the Pro-Life Cause

-The greatest pro-life tools are not photographs of aborted late-term pre-born babies, although these are indeed very powerful images.
-The most powerful persuaders are the full-color, beautiful, clear ultrasounds of pre-born babies peacefully floating in their mother’s wombs, illustrating fetal development.
+The greatest pro-life visual tools are not photos of aborted late-term pre-born babies, although these are indeed very powerful images.
+The most powerful persuaders are the full-color, beautiful, clear ultrasounds of pre-born babies peacefully floating in their mother’s wombs.

 Preborn children can be the pro-life movement’s most eloquent messengers ― but only if we are their voice.

-- The total amount of information communicated since Adam and Eve were created has been contained in about 12 billion hardback and softback volumes averaging 180 pages and 55,000 words apiece; about 500 billion separate copies of newspapers, magazines, periodicals and newsletters of every description, each averaging 45 pages and 25,000 words; and about 100 billion people having spoken an average of 7,500 words per day for an average 45‑year lifespan.
-This is a total of 12,331,910,000,000,000,000 words of communication transmitted in every form since human life began on Earth (give or take a few trillion).
+The total amount of information communicated since Adam and Eve were created has been contained in about 12 billion hardback and softback volumes averaging 180 pages and 55,000 words apiece; about 500 billion separate copies of newspapers, magazines, periodicals and newsletters of every description, each averaging 45 pages and 25,000 words; and about 100 billion people having spoken an average of 7,500 words per day for an average 45‑year lifespan.
+This is a total of 12,331,910,000,000,000,000 words of communication transmitted in every form since human life began on Earth (give or take a few quadrillion).

-- Warren Hern, M.D.
-Abortion Practice [New York City: B. Lippincott Company], 1984, page 323.
+Warren Hern, M.D.
+Abortion Practice (New York City: B. Lippincott Company), 1984, page 323.